 Competition tightens for homes in the $500,000 range

-If you look at the different price brackets within Guelph, you’ll see the homes under $300,000 and homes over $900,000 aren’t changing very much as a percentage of total sales.
+If you look at the different price brackets within Guelph, you’ll notice something.
+Homes under $300,000 and homes over $900,000 aren’t changing very much as a percentage of total sales (excluding new homes in Guelph).
 It’s the numbers in between that are slowly ratcheting upwards and becoming far more competitive.

-If you’re considering purchasing a home in the range of $450,000-$500,000 in Guelph, odds are you may be in more competition than you’d like.
-Over 36% of homes in this bracket have sold at or above the asking price this year and it is now one of the most competitive ranges in Guelph as it increases as a % of total sales.
+If you’re considering purchasing a home in the range of $450,000-$500,000 in Guelph, it’s more competitive.
+Over 36% of homes in this bracket have sold at or above the asking price this year.
+It is now one of the most competitive ranges in Guelph as it increases as a % of total sales.
+There are many new homes in Guelph in this price range being built.

 From a neighbourhood perspective, if you’re considering buying a house in either the Grange Rd area or Pineridge/ Westminster neighbourhoods, you’re in luck: sales in these two areas alone equate to over 30% of sales in Guelph year-to-date.
 And, like in 2017 if you are searching for a home in the General Hospital area, you’ll need some patience as it is the area with the least sales in 2018.